Taken from various threads, starting with advice from Dave Naxton in http://www.gtouk.org.uk/phpBB2/viewtopic.php?t=371

 My last job, I worked for Fairline boats and in the last 4-5 years (out of 10) I was a repair man, doing GRP and gelcoat repairs.
 This is where i found out that i had a bit of a fetish for wax and polish :lol:.
 I have only repaired bodywork 3 or 4 times, and found it was quite a bit different from gelcoat repairs, mainly it was the thickness of the material you are working with.
 As you probably know, you can polish gelcoat all day long and not go through into the GRP.
 What the two jobs did have in common is wax, if its shiney put a wax on it, you hav’nt enough time to put too many coats of wax on for protection.

-So, this could be the first (edit: and 2nd) of many questions i hope you will be answering :wink: :lol:
+So, this could be the first (edit: and 2nd) of many questions i hope you will be answering :lol:

 How long (or how many times) could you polish your average car? and with what grade polish?